Thursday, November 26, 2020

 “W-What?”
 Nayleen blinked.
 “Huh.
 That reminds me, I just got out of jail recently myself.”

-“What was that for?”
+“....?
+What was that for?”

 Nayleen shrugged.
 “I punched a guy and broke his nose because he was an asshole and was insulting demons.”
 She answered, glancing towards Cyial who was in the middle with conversing with Sairek.

 “Anyway, we were in there for a few days after having done nothing wrong.
-A few of the other people in there were also in there for something they didn’t do as well and some others for some legitimate crimes, err, point is, we were basically sent to the same prison block with some other people.
+A few of the other people in there were also in there for something they didn’t do as well and some others for some legitimate crimes... err, point is; we were basically sent to the same prison block with some other people.
 Every morning we would be brought out of the cells and forced to do rounds of physical labour and menial tasks as part of our ‘punishment’ within the walls of the prison.

-“One of those menial jobs included carrying boxes of “cargo”, which now and then contained stuff the guy was smuggling.
-One day we and our prison buddies devised a plan that I would be the one to sneak into one of the boxes since I was small enough and be carried off with the cargo.
-The inmates devised a distraction where poor Jimmy would get legitimately pummeled by one of the bigger guys who usually had a short temper, so that multiple of the guards on watch would have to come to stop it and subdue him, and it had to look real so they wouldn't suspect the plot.
+"One day we and our prison buddies devised a plan that I would be the one to sneak into one of the boxes since I was small and light enough to be carried off with the cargo.
+The inmates devised a distraction where poor Jimmy would get legitimately pummeled by one of the bigger guys who usually had a short temper to create a scene, so that multiple of the guards on watch would have to come to stop it and subdue him, and it had to look real so they wouldn't suspect the plot.

-He glanced at Nayleen and smiled gently.
+He glanced at Nayleen who was smiling.
 She was completely absorbing this story in.
 He reached for his leather shirt, pausing while he put it over his head, and then popped his head out through the neck opening, shaking his head a little to get his bangs of hair out of his eyes before he resumed.
-“A lot of prison supplies apparently get shipped there, things like blankets for the beds, or food for everyone in there; stuff like that.
-Sometimes in those cargos though, there would be the drugs the guy was smuggling, usually at the bottom of the boxes, under blankets or something else to cover it up pretty well.
-I checked the boxes while I was in the storage just to make sure.

 “Anyway, security was pretty lax around the prison in general.
 They only really seemed to care about it around the inmates but they still didn’t keep a good track.
 I don’t think they noticed I went missing, or if they did they certainly did not cause much of a stir about it.
 I guess it was weird that I was in there in general.
 I was much too young to be in a prison like that and for the charge, it made no sense, so maybe they figured I got transferred, or me being there in the first place was a mistake or something, I don’t know.